Classical Studies, MA

 Special Admissions Requirements

-In addition to the requirements listed below, all students must submit a transcript showing courses and grades per school attended, a statement of academic purpose, a writing sample (course paper, term paper, etc.), and three letters of evaluation from academic sources.
+In addition to the requirements listed below, all students must submit a transcript showing courses and grades per school attended, a statement of academic purpose, a writing sample (course paper, portion of a senior thesis, etc.), a personal statement, and three letters of evaluation from academic sources.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English, must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.